Qwik View – Jules Gilligan NZ Invictus Team Vice Captain

-I’ve been working with Jules Gilligan since i first met her properly at the December Invictus Games training camp.
+I’ve been working with Jules Gilligan since I first met her properly at the December Invictus Games training camp.
 I’ve been impressed with the progress she has made since then.
 I’ve seen plenty of positive changes in her.
-Performance wise she goes from strength to strength the last few weeks she continues to set PBs, physically she lost weight and toned up due to her training, but the biggest change I’ve noticed is with her self confidence and approach to everything.
-She has truely epitomises what the Invictus Journey is all about.
+Performance wise she goes from strength to strength.
+Over the last few weeks she continued to set PBs, physically she lost weight and toned up due to her training, but the biggest change I’ve noticed is with her self confidence and approach to everything.
+She truely epitomises what the Invictus Journey is all about.

 Jules along with her team mate Nicki will be helping me write a daily report from the Team Concentration and our time together in Toronto at the Games.
 These will be published daily at 7pm (NZ time).

 QK: The Invictus Games are a paralympic type sporting event that Prince Harry established for wounded, ill or injured service personnel and veterans.
 Although there are medals available the emphasis is on the rehabilitation journey that the athletes go through to get them to the games and beyond.

 JG: I’m Jules and I am currently serving in the Royal New Zealand Air Force (RNZAF) as a Learning and Development Officer.
 I love working for the NZ Defence Force and have completed just over 20 years with the RNZAF and three with the NZ Army, as a Territorial Soldier.

 QK: What are the big challenges that you have overcome to get you to this point in your career and into the games?